architect/arc.codes/src/views/docs/en/reference/project-manifest/events.md

   - Dashes are allowed; underscores are not allowed
   - Must begin with a letter

+Events can use more verbose configuration to allow for [custom source paths](../../guides/developer-experience/custom-source-paths) in your project.
+Provide a  `src` for each event.

 ## Example

 These configuration examples show how to define events: